ppauel/typescript-discord-bot/src/interactions/buttons/README.md

 [Buttons](https://discordjs.guide/interactions/modals.html) are a [message component](https://discordjs.guide/message-components/interactions.html#responding-to-component-interactions) interaction that can be used to create an interaction event

 ### Creating an Interaction
-Interactions start with the bot [sending the button](https://discordjs.guide/message-components/buttons.html), to recive this interaction opon it being used follow the below steps:
+Interactions start with the bot [sending the button](https://discordjs.guide/message-components/buttons.html), to receive this interaction upon it being used follow the below steps:
 1. Create an interaction object
-	- `customIdPrefix` - Is used to identify the wich interactions should trigered
+	- `customIdPrefix` - Is used to identify the which interactions should triggered
 	- `run` - The functions which is called on the occurrence of the interaction
 ```ts
 // src/interactions/button/button.ts